 EtiopathogenesisThis section has been translated automatically.

 Together with polymyositis and inclusion body myositis, dermatomyositis belongs to the group of inflammatory myopathies.
-Environmental factors, especially sun exposure, can lead to exacerbation of dermatomyositis.
+Environmental factors, especially sun exposure, can lead to an exacerbation of dermatomyositis.

 - Genetic predispositions

-- A humoral immune mechanism is described:
+- A humoral immune mechanism has been described: